 Speaking of bar areas, you can’t get much better than a bar cart.
 This beauty comes in silver and gold and with two levels it boasts more than enough storage for your favourite tipple!

-This plant stand is a great way to bring a touch of vintage style to your home without fully committing to a mid-century decor scheme.
+Talking about the plant stand in the picture, it is a great way to bring a touch of vintage style to your home without fully committing to a mid-century décor scheme.
 If you veer more towards minimalism and like to decorate with plants then this stand would be a perfect addition.

 Ah the Eames Eiffel Chair, the oh so typical mid-century chair.
 I’ve lusted after these for years, one day I’m determined to have a kitchen or dining table populated with these chairs in different colours.